green-code-initiative/ecoCode-common/doc/starter-pack.md

   - next, launch script `tool_send_to_sonar.sh` (using previous secruitty token created on the first step)
   - finally, open local SonarQube GUI (<http://localhost:9000>) to verify if alone project raises ecoCode errors

-## `Definition Of Done` for new rule implementation

-For a new rule implementation, we strongly recommend you to follow this check-list during :

-- [ ] Check if rule doesn't exist in SonarQube yet (`RULES.md` file or `ecocode-rules-specifications` module in `ecoCode` repository)
-- [ ] Create PR on the `ecocode` repository to add the new rule definition (`ecocode-rules-specifications`)
-  - [ ] You can use local SNAPSHOT version of `ecocode-rules-specifications` in your specific language repository to go forward
-- [ ] Implement rule in your local specific language repository
-- [ ] Add documentation and code tags on the rule, along with triggering and non triggering examples
-- [ ] Write Unit tests (triggering and non triggering cases)
-- [ ] Update RULES.md
-- [ ] Update `CHANGELOG.md` file (inside `Unreleased` section)
-- [ ] Create PR on the real test project to add a triggering case
-- [ ] Fix potential SonarCloud issues / out-of-date warnings

 ## Implement a new rule

 ### Requirements